ENIGMA-infra/enigma-infra.github.io/docs/resources/how_to_guides/setting_up_nipoppy.md

 The Nipoppy manifest file is a .tsv file that contains expected availability information about the participants, visits, sessions, and imaging datatypes available in a dataset.
 This file is **mandatory**.

-The manifest file is automatically created at `<dataset_root>/manifest.tsv` by nipoppy init and contains some example particpants.
+The manifest file is automatically created at `<dataset_root>/manifest.tsv` by nipoppy init and contains some example participants.
 You have to modify the manifest file to describe your dataset.
 This is one of the few manual steps part of Nipoppy.
 We recommend downloading the manifest file or editing it in a text editor available on your cluster to add all participants and information about the visits, sessions, and data types.

 > Note: if your dataset is cross-sectional (i.e. only has one time point), you still need to create a `session_id` for the manifest.
 In this case the value would be the same for all participants.

 You can read more about the manifest file and check out some examples in the [Nipoppy documentation](https://nipoppy.readthedocs.io/en/latest/explanations/manifest.html)

-### Step 3) Modify the global config file with paths

-The global configuration file is automatically created at `<dataset_root>/global_config.json`.
-Although it may look complex, it’s designed for machines rather than humans.
-This file provides Nipoppy with key information about your system, such as the locations of containers and the FreeSurfer license file.

-Required changes to the global configuration file:
-- Scroll down to `PIPELINE_VARIABLES` -> `PROCESSING`
-    - for `fmriprep` -> `FREESURFER_LICENSE_FILE` provide the path to your FreeSurfer license file
-    - for `fmriprep` -> `TEMPLATEFLOW_HOME` provide the path to an (empty) templateflow folder
-- If you are on a system that uses Singularity instead of Apptainer, you need to change `CONTAINER_CONFIG` -> `COMMAND` to `singularity` instead of `apptainer`.

-> **Note FreeSurfer license:** The FreeSurfer license file is a text file required to run FreeSurfer, containing a user-specific license key provided by the FreeSurfer developers.
-You can get it for free by completing a form at [the FreeSurfer website](https://surfer.nmr.mgh.harvard.edu/registration.html).

-> **Note TemplateFlow directory:** [Templateflow](https://www.templateflow.org/) is a library of neuroimaging templates (e.g. `MNI152NLin2009cAsym`) used by several popular processing pipelines, including fmriprep.
-To store these templates, we recommend creating an empty directory called `templateflow` in the `containers` directory.
-The first time fmriprep is run, it will attempt to download templates to this directory, which will require the server to be connected to the internet.

-### Step 4) Copy data into the Nipoppy directory tree
+### Step 3) Copy data into the Nipoppy directory tree

 It is time to [copy and reorganize](https://nipoppy.readthedocs.io/en/stable/how_to_guides/user_guide/organizing_imaging.html) your raw imaging data to prepare them for BIDS conversion.
 Once this is done, you can find how to perform the BIDSification within the Nipoppy framework [here](https://nipoppy.readthedocs.io/en/stable/how_to_guides/user_guide/bids_conversion.html).
 We recommend applying a containerized BIDS-conversion pipeline that can be run within Nipoppy.